sean-mca/yard/README.md

 Declarative infrastructure for data pipelines.
 Define ETL jobs in YAML, and YARD generates the PySpark scripts, manages state, and deploys to AWS.
 Think Terragrunt, but for data engineering.

-🚧 IMPORTANT 🚧
+## Status

-Status: Early and actively developed.
+Early and actively developed.
 The Glue provider works end-to-end (plan / apply / destroy / show / validate), local and S3 state backends both work, and the SQL and external-script escape hatches are functional.
 No releases yet, no stability guarantees, and the Databricks provider is planned but not started.
 Expect rough edges.

 ## Why YARD?